top of page

 The utility company issues transmission and distribution charges for any property that has active electrical service.
 It is typically a flat rate charged to every residential customer each month, regardless of how much power is consumed.
 Thus, homes with active electric service will at least incur the monthly transmission and distribution charge.
 However, the solar system can eliminate the supply charge, which is often the lion’s share of the bill.

-• During consultations, actively listen to concerns and debunk myths using reliable data and case studies.
-Social Media Engagement:
+One-on-One Consultations: During consultations, actively listen to clients' concerns and use reliable data and real-life case studies to debunk myths and provide personalized, fact-based guidance.

-By consistently educating customers through multiple channels, you empower them with knowledge, debunk solar energy myths, and build trust, fostering a more informed and confident decision-making process.
+By consistently educating customers across multiple channels, you empower them with knowledge, dispel solar panel myths, and build trust—leading to a more informed and confident decision-making process.

 It's Critical to Debunk Solar Panel Myths to Boost Sales